NeuroBeat

 Brain plasticity is important for our ability to learn, remember, and recover from injury or disease.
 It allows the brain to adapt to new situations and challenges, and helps us to continue learning and growing throughout our lives.

-How does drumming enhance brain plasticity?
+How does drumming help?

 Here are some ways in which drumming can enhance brain plasticity.